Tonel/ecommerce-demo-nextjs-snipcart/README.md

 Create a `.env` file by copying the `.env.sample` file, and add your Snipcart API key that you get after registration.

+## Adding DatoCMS

+In the `.env` file, add your Read-only DatoCMS API key that you can get from the admin area in your DatoCMS project.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: